 Costs of production relate to the different expenses that a firm faces in producing a good or service.
-There are two main types of costs:

 Types of costs